postwait/node-amqp/README.md

 If the `exchange` argument is left out `'amq.topic'` will be used.

+### queue.bind_headers([exchange,] routing)

+This method binds a queue to an exchange.
+Until a queue is bound it will not receive any messages.

+This method is to be used on an "headers"-type exchange.
+The routing argument must contain the routing keys and the `x-match` value (`all` or `any`).

+If the `exchange` argument is left out `'amq.headers'` will be used.

 ### queue.destroy(options)

 Delete the queue.
 Without options, the queue will be deleted even if it has pending messages or attached consumers.
 If +options.ifUnused+ is true, then the queue will only be deleted if there are no consumers.
 If +options.ifEmpty+ is true, the queue will only be deleted if it has no messages.